Table of Contents

 You can also take a bus between Cancun and Tulum as there are about 30 buses on this route each day.
 Taking a bus will give you a more local experience, and you will be able to enjoy the views much better, without the stress of driving.

 What is the crime rate in Tulum, Mexico?

-Compared to other areas of Mexico, Tulum is much safer for tourists of all kinds.
-The crime rate is moderate but it started increasing in the past three years which is a reason for concern.
+Compared to the rest of the country, Tulum is a much safer town for tourists and the crime rate is moderate.
+But it started increasing in the past three years which is a reason for concern.